 In an attempt to dilute its contentious subject matter, “Men on Boats” is defined as a comedy—a narrative that laughs at these historical personas alongside our leading female, transgender, or nonbinary players.
 However, the play itself was not consistently funny.

 Modernity and melodrama often veered toward the kitschy: Air horns accompanied cheers of “party boat,” and actors overexaggerated flailing movements as characters were swept off their boats into invisible whirlpools or rapids.
-And at times, the story was emotional as characters repeatedly faced peril.
+At times, the story was also emotional as characters repeatedly faced peril.

 Why, then, did the department choose this play?